Code of Conduct

 Sasol expects its contractors and customers to uphold the same standards.
 Suppliers are expected to comply with all applicable laws and regulations including those prohibiting slavery or human trafficking as addressed by the California Transparency in Supply Chains Act of 2010.

 Sasol will continue to update its policies and procedures as needed to ensure that it has appropriate safeguards against any mistreatment of persons involved in its direct supply chain.

 Supply Chain Transparency

-Sasol conducts training for employees that includes the importance of awareness and compliance with its Code of Ethics, including its prohibitions on slavery and human trafficking.
+Sasol conducts training for employees that includes the importance of awareness and compliance with its Code of Conduct, including its prohibitions on slavery and human trafficking.